Below are links to tribal energy project case studies.

 Forest County Potawatomi Tribe Cuts Emissions, Promotes Green Growth

 Summarizes the challenges, solutions, and benefits of the Forest County Potawatomi Tribe’s efforts to implement renewable energy projects.
-Source: DOE Office of Indian Energy.
+Source: U.S. Department of Energy (DOE) Office of Indian Energy.

 Municipal Electric Utilities: Analysis and Case Studies